 There are lots of destinations you can visit where renting a timeshare can be an affordable option.

 Disney Vacation Club (DVC) is Disney’s point-based timeshare system.
-Owners pay thousands of dollars to buy points which allow them to stay in Deluxe accommodations for the life of their contract.
+Owners pay thousands of dollars to buy points that allow them to stay in Deluxe accommodations for the life of their contract.

-DVC owners don’t always use their points so they are willing to rent them to people like you and me.
+DVC owners don’t always use their points, so they are willing to rent them to people like you and us.

-There are 7 DVC locations at Walt Disney World, most of them being located adjacent or in the same building as a Deluxe Resort.
+There are 11 DVC locations at Walt Disney World, with lots of them being located adjacent or in the same building as a Deluxe Resort.

 The current DVC locations are: